manavsehgal/reactspeedcoding/manuscript/c01-setup-react-webpack.md

 Now we write the ```World``` component which renders the ```Hello``` component with a message.

-I> ## ES6 React Guide
+A> ## ES6 React Guide
-I> Do not worry about the new syntax that you may notice here.
-We will explain I> each section in the chapter titled **ES6 React Guide**
+A> Do not worry about the new syntax that you may notice here.
+We will explain A> each section in the chapter titled **ES6 React Guide**

 {title="/app/components/World.jsx World component", lang=javascript}
 ~~~~~~~